haydenwillen/nn-from-scratch/README.md

 pytest
 ```

-Tests verify (a) analytical gradients from `backward()` match finite differences to ~1e-6 across all activations, and (b) the training loop fits the synthetic data and generalizes to held-out samples.
+Two things get tested: the analytical gradients from `backward()` match central finite differences to ~1e-6 across all three activations, and the training loop actually fits the synthetic data and generalizes to held-out samples.
+The first catches math bugs, the second catches everything else.

-## What's intentionally missing
+## What's not here

-- No PyTorch / TensorFlow / sklearn — the point is to write the math.
+No PyTorch, TensorFlow, or sklearn — that's the whole point.

-- No mini-batching — full-batch GD keeps the loop readable.
-Easy extension.
-- No regularization, no momentum, no Adam — also easy extensions.
+No mini-batching either.
+Full-batch gradient descent keeps the loop short enough to read in one sitting, which matters more than convergence speed on a 1000-sample toy problem.
+Same reasoning for skipping momentum, Adam, and any form of regularization.

-- Linear output layer only — classification (softmax + cross-entropy) is a natural next step.
+The output layer is linear, so this only does regression.
+Softmax + cross-entropy is the natural next thing to add.

-## Notes

-- All gradients are averaged over the batch in `backward`.
-- `backward()` computes the gradient of (1/2) · MSE; the factor of 2 is absorbed into the learning rate (this is why `lr` and reported `train_loss` use slightly different scalings).
+## A few things worth knowing

+`backward()` differentiates ½·MSE, not MSE.
+The factor of 2 gets absorbed into the learning rate — standard convention, but worth flagging since `train_loss` in the history reports MSE and the gradient is technically of something else.
+The gradient check in `test_gradients.py` compares against ½·MSE to keep them consistent.

-- Weight init uses small Gaussian noise scaled by `init_scale`; biases are zero.
-For ReLU specifically, He init would be more principled.
+Weights are initialized with small Gaussian noise scaled by `init_scale`; biases start at zero.
+He init would be more principled for ReLU.
+Haven't done it yet.

-- Standardization statistics come from the training set only (no test leakage).
+Standardization uses training-set statistics only, applied to val and test.
+Easy thing to get wrong if you're not paying attention.